dreamgrove/dreamgrove/content/balance/FAQ.md

 **Notes:**
 - Due to no longer using Balance of All Things there is no longer as compelling of a reason to {{< spell 78674 "Starsurge" >}} at the beginning of an Eclipse and thus you can often save Astral Power for movement without any relevant dps loss. {{< spell 78674 "Starsurge" >}} Empowerment exists but it is a very weak effect.

+- While using {{< spell 338668 "Primordial Arcanic Pulsar" >}} make sure to activate the proc while using a Starfall and not a Starsurge, as the starfall will use the Incarnation bonus damage and the Starsurge will not.
+This is the case even without Stellar Drift.

 - (V) With {{< spell 202354 "Stellar Drift" >}} AND {{< spell 114107 "Soul of the Forest" >}} it is only a 1% dps loss to use Starfall on CD including during Frenzy so if there is any movement at all use Starfall when you happen to be attacking a single target with it talented.
 With {{< spell 102560 "Incarnation" >}} talented you should avoid using Starfalls during Frenzy as it is a much bigger loss but with {{< spell 202354 "Stellar Drift" >}} Starfall should still be used to avoid downtime.
 Do not just use {{< spell 202354 "Stellar Drift" >}} for a pure single target fight as it is still a ~4% dps loss doing this compared to {{< spell 202347 "Stellar Flare " >}} unless there is no way of getting a good Frenzy window without it.